Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model (SLV2DR)

 \FloatBarrier

-{The implied volatility for the repriced call options at maturity was obtained by inverting option values with Black-Scholes formula.
+The implied volatility for the repriced out-of-the-money call and put options at maturity was obtained by inverting option values with Black-Scholes formula.
 The recovered implied volatility is compared to market implied volatility as shown in Figure \ref{SLV2DR_maturity_ivol}.
 This is also performed for option prices obtained by bumping them by $\pm 2$ MC errors.
-The market implied volatility and the recovered implied volatility are found to be in good agreement with each other within the specified MC error ranges.}
+The market implied volatility and the recovered implied volatility are found to be in good agreement with each other.

 \FloatBarrier